Is Spider-Man: No Way Home coming to Disney Plus? What you need to know

 Long story short: Probably, but not for some time.

-After Shang-Chi and the Legend of the Ten Rings and, soon, Eternals, you'd expect the latest Marvel blockbuster to be heading the way of Disney's streaming platform.
-Shang-Chi hit Disney Plus 45 days after the movie's theatrical release, and Eternals is scheduled to be exclusively in cinemas for a minimum of 45 days, pegging its Disney Plus release for at the earliest late December (one report says it won't arrive until mid-January).
+After Shang-Chi and the Legend of the Ten Rings and Eternals, you'd expect the latest Marvel blockbuster to be heading the way of Disney's streaming platform.
+Shang-Chi hit Disney Plus 45 days after the movie's theatrical release, and Eternals will hit Disney Plus on Jan.
+12, just under 70 days after its November release.

 But No Way Home is a Marvel Studios and Sony-produced movie, so the playing field is a little different.
 Thanks to Sony's deal with Starz, No Way Home is slated to have its streaming release exclusively on the TV service early next year, following the movie's home release (normally about three months after its theatrical release).